NottLexa/DICES-Engine/README.md

 ### Native DICES Engine render engine

 1) Run shell command `npm run browserify` in repository's directory.
-It will create a new file in repo's directory:
+It will create a new file in the repo's directory:
    `index_bundle.js`, a bundled version of all core scripts and `index.js` in one script, compatible with deploying in regular HTML document.
 2) In `index.html`, change `<script src="index.js" id="script" platform="NODE"></script>` to
-   `<script src="index_bundle.js" id="script"></script>` it is essential that `platoform` attribute is removed when deploying for web.
+   `<script src="index_bundle.js" id="script"></script>` it is essential that `platoform` attribute is removed when deploying for the web.

 ### Custom render engine